oscal-compass/community/CONTRIBUTING.md

 ### Related repositories

-In addition to this repository, OSCAL Compass has three main repositories:
+In addition to this repository, OSCAL Compass has four main repositories:

 * [Trestle](https://github.com/oscal-compass/compliance-trestle) - Command line tool and SDK for interacting with OSCAL-based documents

+* [Agentic Agile Authoring](https://github.com/oscal-compass/agentic-agile-authoring) - Compliance authoring for OSCAL artifacts based on the OSCAL Compass MCP Server and a GenAI agentic solution with Human-in-the-Loop (HITL) by design, as authoring skills run inside your IDE.

 * [Agile Authoring](https://github.com/oscal-compass/compliance-trestle-agile-authoring) - Ready to use CI/CD pipeline configuration and setup using a GitOps approach with Trestle for OSCAL document management and collaboration.